 The purpose of the booster club guidelines is to provide general, not specific and/or all-inclusive, tax and other information as it relates to the Booster Club.
-This information is provided by the District's Division of Finance; however, the District is not an authority on specific accounting situations or tax-related issues concerning individual Booster Club.
+This information is provided by the District's Business Services Department; however, Business Services is not an authority on specific accounting situations or tax-related issues concerning individual Booster Club.
 It is each Booster Club's sole responsibility to seek competent professional tax and legal advice on its own and at its expense on an as needed basis to assist and to advise it on legal and tax matters.
 Booster Clubs should comply with all Garland ISD policies, UIL regulations, and Federal and Texas state tax laws.